tomas-correia/tomas-correia/README.md

 ![Quacker Banner](/images/quacker_logo.svg)

-<ins>A virtual world</ins> that I'm currently working on, where you can swim around as a rubber duck and make new friends, highly inspired by Club Penguin.
+<ins>A virtual world</ins> that I'm currently working on, where you can walk around as a duck and make new friends, highly inspired by Club Penguin.

 Explore funny rooms, collect and wear clothing items, play games and more!